Quintuple shooting leaves 2 dead in Philly; at least 20 shot this weekend

-A 34-year-old man suffered multiple gunshot wounds throughout his body after a shooting on the 2200 block of Cecil B. Moore Avenue around 4:30 p.m.
-There is no immediate word on his conditoin.
+Around the same time as the quintuple shooting, police say a 34-year-old man was shot multiple times on the 2200 block of Cecil B. Moore Avenue around 4:30 p.m.
+There is no immediate word on his condition.

 3 shot inside car